 A 30 minute lecture by Em.Prof.
-Romeny will be followed by a chat with his former students, Vesna Prčkovska, CEO, and Paulo Rodriguez, CTO of QMENTA.
-Please bring your questions for our closing Q&A. Zoom space is limited, so reserve your place today.
+Romeny was followed by a chat with his former students, Vesna Prčkovska, CEO, and Paulo Rodriguez, CTO of QMENTA.

 - How we can bridge the gap between biological and AI communities